peachApeach/app_gomoku/README.md

 ## Overview

-Gomoku is a strategy board game traditionally played on a Go board with stones of two different colors.
+Gomoku is a classic strategy board game played on a grid, where the goal is to outsmart your opponent by aligning five stones in a row.
+This web-based version brings Gomoku to life with sleek design, challenging AI, and dynamic gameplay.

 ## Try the Project - WebApp